Cauda equina syndrome claims

 What could lead to a cauda equina syndrome claim?

 In most patients, an early diagnosis and early surgical intervention is vital for a positive outcome, so medical professionals are trained to identify symptoms of CES and these shouldn’t be ignored.

 Our cauda equina syndrome solicitors have dealt with many cases of CES where patients have suffered negligence, such as:

-- Where a GP or A&E doctor was able to recognise the signs
+- Where a GP or A&E doctor did not recognise the signs

 - Where the patient showing symptoms were not sent for the correct tests